hsinyenwu/ggRibo/README_a2_overlapping_ORFs.md

 ![image](https://github.com/user-attachments/assets/7cb5c658-e21f-416a-89c2-dc47286b25c0)

 ### Deconvolution of Ribo-seq reads shows the translated frames of overlapping uORF and main ORF
+ggRibo_decon takes only one Ribo-seq and RNA-seq samples and plot the 3 frames separately.
 **If we only assign frame colors to the annotated CDS**
 ```
 ggRibo_decon(